Skip to content

 Omega 6 fatty acids from pumpkin seed soup

-AA is generally found in animal products such as meat and eggs, while LA is mainly found in many plant-based foods such as Nuts, seeds and oils is contained.
-As we in Germany tend to consume more omega 6 than necessary, the exact omega 6 content is of secondary importance.
+Basically, AA is found in animal products such as meat or eggs, while LA is found mainly in many plant foods, such as Nuts, seeds and oils is contained.
+Since we in Germany tend to consume more omega 6 than necessary, the exact omega 6 content is rather secondary.
 Instead, the ratio of omega 3 and omega 6 fatty acids is much more important.

-The following list therefore contains foods with a good content of long-chain fatty acids and an appropriate omega ratio:
+Therefore, in the following list you will find foods with a good content of the long-chain fatty acids and an appropriate omega ratio:

 • Hemp oil (56.0 g LA per 100 gram)